Major General the Hon. Michael Jeffery, AC, AO (Mil), CVO, MC (Retd).

-General Jeffery was appointed by the Prime Minister as the first Australian Government’s National Advocate for Soil Health.
-In this role, General Jeffery he was very involved in creating public awareness of the critical role soil health plays in the wellbeing of the broader landscape.
-He spoke at various forums, conferences and field days about soil management issues and opportunities, meeting farmers and land managers, scientists, policy makers, students, and community groups across Australia.
+In this role, General Jeffery was very involved in creating public awareness of the critical role soil health plays in the wellbeing of the broader landscape.
+He spoke at numerous events, conferences and field days about soil management issues, meeting farmers, land managers, scientists, policy makers, students, and community groups across Australia, encouraging development of policies and practices to support healthy landscapes.

-General Jeffery believes in the importance of helping people understand that good soil health underpins the sustainability and resilience of the landscape, delivering high quality ecosystem services whilst helping to meet global challenges, including food security and climate change issues.
+General Jeffery believed in the importance of helping people understand that good soil health underpins the sustainability and resilience of the landscape, delivering high quality ecosystem services whilst helping to meet global challenges, including food security and climate change issues.